File crypto_config.h

 MBEDTLS_THREADING_C

-This allows different threading implementations (self-implemented or provided).
+This allows different threading implementations (built-in or provided externally).

 You will have to enable either MBEDTLS_THREADING_ALT or MBEDTLS_THREADING_PTHREAD.